Thesis

 Source: X-Energy

-The company has raised a total of $285.2 million in funding as of May 2024.
-In December 2023, it raised a $235 million Series C at an undisclosed valuation.
-In late 2023, the company called off a SPAC with Ares Management Corporation, which would have valued it at $2 billion.
+The company has raised a total of $1 billion in funding as of October 2025.
+In March 2025, it raised $22.8 million in a private equity round and, in October 2024, raised a $700 million Series C anchored by Amazon.com, Inc.’s (“Amazon”) Climate Pledge Fund.
+In late 2023, the company called off a SPAC with Ares Management Corporation, which would have valued it at $1.8 billion.

 Source: Oklo

-Seaborg Technologies: Seaborg Technologies is an off-shore SMR developer founded in 2014.
-Seaborg is developing low-enriched-uranium microreactors to float on off-shore barges to reduce nuclear safety risks.
+Saltfoss Energy: Saltfoss Energy is an offshore SMR developer founded in 2014.
+Seaborg is developing low-enriched-uranium microreactors to float on offshore barges to reduce nuclear safety risks.
 It’s planning a modular system connected to the electricity grid, with each barge having one SMR producing up to 800MW of electricity with a lifetime of 24 years.
-The company is planning to produce commercial prototypes of its reactor by 2024 with serial production in 2026 and secured a letter of intent from Norwegian national utilities to investigate using its reactors.
+The company is planning to produce commercial prototypes of its reactor by 2024, with serial production in 2026, and has secured a letter of intent from Norwegian national utilities to investigate using its reactors.

-Seaborg Technologies has raised total funding of $28.5 million.
-In 2020, it raised a Series A, estimated at around $20 million from an undisclosed group of investors at an undisclosed valuation.
+Saltfoss Energy has raised total funding of $52 million.
+In February 2025, it raised $28 million in Convertible Debt, and in 2020, raised a Series A, estimated at around $20 million from an undisclosed group of investors at an undisclosed valuation.

 Last Energy: Last Energy is an SMR developer founded in 2020.
 Last Energy is developing a 20MW pressurized water microreactor and is focused on efficiently “packaging” conventional nuclear technologies to offer attractive unit economics.
 It uses mostly off-the-shelf parts with modular construction, intended to keep engineering costs low.
-It had secured eight customers across three EU countries for a total of 51 microreactors as of October 2023, with the first launch planned for 2026.
-The company raised a total of $24 million as of July 2023 from investors such as Gigafund, David Marquardt, and Luke Nosek, and has reportedly signed nuclear power deals in Europe worth $25.6 billion.
+Commercial traction has accelerated: Last Energy now reports agreements for 80 microreactor units across Europe, up from 51 as of October 2023, with 39 units contracted to power data centers and the remainder focused on heavy industrial customers in Poland, Romania, and the Netherlands.
+The company had raised a total of $64 million as of November 2025, with Gigafund leading its Series B funding round of $40 million in August 2024.

 Source: Last Energy